uralban/nest-api/README.md

 # Run e2e tests
 $ docker compose run test-e2e
 ```
-The coverage report will be generate to `/coverage` directory.
+The coverage report will be generated to `/coverage` directory.

 ## API documentation